-Springfield School is part of the De Curci Trust.
-This policy will apply to all admissions for the academic year 2020/2021 including in year applications which are coordinated by Portsmouth City Council on the Trust's behalf.
+This policy will apply to all admissions for the academic year 2023/2024 including in year applications which are co-ordinated by Portsmouth City Council on the school's behalf.
+Springfield have a published admission number (PAN) of 240 for admission to Year 7 September 2023.